input-output-hk/mithril/docs/root/mithril/mithril-protocol/simulation.md

 The `security level` of the protocol is highly dependent on the value of the `protocol parameters`.

-Therefore they will be carefully selected by the Mithril cryptographers and researchers in order to guarantee that only legit stakeholders representing a sufficient threshold of the total stakes can combine their individual signatures in a valid multi signature.
+Therefore they will be carefully selected by the Mithril cryptographers and researchers to guarantee that only genuine stakeholders representing a sufficient threshold of the total stakes can combine their individual signatures in a valid multi signature.

 :::

-### Case 1: Produce a multi signature
+### Case 1: produce a multi signature

 Run the simulation wih `5` participants